cisfcuellarGIT/meru-react/README.md

 yarn run dev
 With these steps, you should be able to run the front-end locally and start working on the development test for Meru!

+## Autenticación

+As basic authentication with the API requires a token, you need to create one.
+This is a straightforward process; make a call to the endpoint to the backend:

+POST
+/tokens

+Put the token value in the .env.local file